Jonathan2251/lbt/source/lld.rst

 the Cpu0LinkingContext object pointer to Cpu0TargeHandler.

-Finally, the Cpu0TargeHandler constructor will create other related objects and set up the relation reference object pointers as :num:`Figure #lld-f1` depicted.
+Finally, the Cpu0TargeHandler constructor will create other related objects and set up the relation reference object pointers as :numref:`lld-f1` depicted.

 According chapter ELF, the linker stands for resolve the relocation records.